Nashville District invests in tomorrow’s leaders through leadership program

 NASHVILLE, Tenn.
 (Sept.
-4, 2025) — Leadership Development Program students stand together holding their certificates after completing Level I during a ceremony at district headquarters in Nashville, Tenn.
-(USACE photo by Noe Gonzalez)
+4, 2025) – Gratitude and reflection filled the room as 18 employees with the U.S. Army Corps of Engineers Nashville District graduated from Level I of the Leadership Development Program during a ceremony at district headquarters Sept.
+4.

+Led by longtime instructor Michael Evans, who has taught the course for over eight years, the program is designed to help participants grow in self-awareness, communication, and adaptability—core traits of effective leadership.

 |Date Taken: